Better Parameter-free Stochastic Optimization with ODE Updates for Coin-Betting: Discussion

 \section{Discussion}

 We have presented a new parameter-free method called CODE, which is the first work combining the truncated linear approximation and continuous updates for Coin-Betting optimization algorithms.
 The empirical results show that CODE can outperform algorithms with a ``default'' learning rate and be very competitive with finely-tuned ones.
-In future work, we plan to investigate theoretical guarantees for CODE.
+In future work, we plan to investigate theoretical guarantees for CODE, possibly using our recent analysis of a parameter-free algorithm with an approximation of implicit updates~\citep{ChenCO22}.